ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 To get a hash map with all ports and names of a cluster::

-    - name: "Display all server ports and names from cluster1"
+    - name: Display all server ports and names from cluster1 ansible.builtin.debug:
-      debug:
         var: item
       loop: "{{ domain_definition | community.general.json_query(server_name_cluster1_query) }}"
       vars: